-Who Participates in Women's and Gender Studies at PLU?
+Women's and Gender Studies at PLU

-Upon completion of this program, each PLU Women's and Gender Studies graduate is prepared to creatively and effectively in their own ways.
+The Women's and Gender Studies program gives students the important tools, resources, and language needed for personal empowerment and civic engagement.
+PLU Women's and Gender Studies graduates are prepared to pursue social justice creatively and effectively in their own ways.
 Our graduates are making positive changes in the way gender and sexual identity are understood globally in the 21st century.